 STATE TRUST LANDS

 The Montana Department of Natural Resources & Conservation regulates the recreational use of state trust lands.
-General recreationists, including campers, hikers, horseback riders, and sight-seers, must possess a “State Land Recreational Use License” that can acquired online or by an authorized Department of Fish, Wildlife and Parks agent.
-Learn more about state trust land recreational use.
+General recreationists, including campers, hikers, horseback riders, and sight-seers, must possess a “State Land Recreational Use License” that can be acquired online or by an authorized Department of Fish, Wildlife and Parks agent.

 CHARLES M. RUSSELL (CMR) NATIONAL WILDLIFE REFUGE